tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When an attack against your Physical Defense hits, make the attacker reroll the attack and use a PD of 15 instead (champion: 20; epic: 25).

 **Quirk:** Always the last to retreat or avoid danger.

 ---

+#### Steelcloak

+_Recharge 6+:_ For the rest of this battle, or until you are hit by an attack that targets AC, your cloak’s bonus applies to your AC as well as your PD.

+**Quirk:** You move as though carrying a heavy weight.

+---